2022 World Cup and Qatar’s Economy Analytical Essay

 The supply in this particular graph will be set at a constant 550,000 thousand estimated real estate units based on the possibility that Qatar will have sufficient infrastructure capabilities to match demand.

 At the beginning (meaning during the World Cup) there is a perfect equilibrium between demand and supply however after the World Cup the 400,000 thousand visitors will of course leave.
-Unfortunately this leaves the 550,000 real estate units supply which are permanent fixtures within the local economy.
+Unfortunately, this leaves the 550,000 real estate units supply which are permanent fixtures within the local economy.

-While initially there is a certain degree of demand within the economy from local and foreign sources the fact remains that the law of diminishing marginal utility states that eventually there will be a gain or loss from the continued consumption of a particular unit of supply and this takes the form of diminishing demand within the graph however do take into account that unlike other types of supply, real estate developments last much longer and aren’t exactly “consumed” in the traditional manner (i.e. hotel rooms, apartments for rent etc.) as such these remain constant.
+While initially there is a certain degree of demand within the economy from local and foreign sources the fact remains that the law of diminishing marginal utility states that eventually there will be a gain or loss from the continued consumption of a particular unit of supply and this takes the form of diminishing demand within the graph however do take into account that, unlike other types of supply, real estate developments last much longer and aren’t exactly “consumed” in the traditional manner (i.e. hotel rooms, apartments for rent etc.) as such these remain constant.

-From the graph it can be seen that there will be insufficient local and foreign demand to match the supply of real estate units created within Qatar and as a result this would cause considerable problems within the local economy immediately after the event.
+From the graph, it can be seen that there will be insufficient local and foreign demand to match the supply of real estate units created within Qatar and as a result, this would cause considerable problems within the local economy immediately after the event.

-Examining the Decision Making Process
+Examining the Decision-Making Process

 Various experts examining the bid of Qatar state that this is the country’s attempt at presenting itself as a global destination for business and tourism.
-The problem with this though is the fact that Dubai, which is quite close to Qatar, has already attempted this strategy with billions poured into infrastructure development culmination in the creation of the Palm islands, the World Islands and the Burj Al Arab (Irish, 2005).
+The problem with this though is the fact that Dubai, which is quite close to Qatar, has already attempted this strategy with billions poured into infrastructure development culminating in the creation of the Palm Islands, the World Islands and the Burj Al Arab (Irish, 2005).

 Taking this into consideration the strategy of Qatar is basically an emulation of what was done in Dubai however it is doubtful that it will be able to succeed given the fact that tourists could just go to Dubai which has a far more established reputation as compared to Qatar.